EarlOfLemongrab1/EarlOfLemongrab1/README.md

 ### Hi there 👋

 My name is Eliott, I'm 21, currently in my postgraduate education's third year, i'm a junior developer who is really interested in crypto-currency and block-chain.
-I'm also fascinated by VR since i was a boy
+I'm also fascinated by VR since life day 1

 ```bash